Calorie Calculator

 Calorie-to-weight assumption: ±3,500 cal/week ≈ ±1 lb/week of body weight change.

 Disclaimer: Calorie estimates are based on established formulas and are approximations.
-Individual metabolism varies.
-Consult a registered dietitian or healthcare provider for personalized nutrition advice.
+Individual metabolism varies significantly.
+Consult a registered dietitian or healthcare provider before making significant changes to your diet, especially if you have any medical conditions.

 Frequently Asked Questions

-This calculator uses the Mifflin-St Jeor equation, which is widely regarded as the most accurate formula for estimating Basal Metabolic Rate (BMR).
-BMR is then multiplied by an activity factor to estimate Total Daily Energy Expenditure (TDEE).
+This calculator uses the Mifflin-St Jeor equation, which is widely regarded as the most accurate formula for estimating Basal Metabolic Rate (BMR) in non-clinical settings.
+BMR is then multiplied by an activity factor to calculate Total Daily Energy Expenditure (TDEE).